prisma-ro/prisma-open-reports/README.md

 ## Contributing Guide

-If you wish to contribute to generate_licenses please see [CONTRIBUTING.md](CONTRIBUTING.md).
+If you wish to contribute to Open Reports please see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Code of Conduct